 Can I hold my premature baby skin-to-skin?

-Premature babies benefit from being held skin-to-skin.
-It promotes growth and helps baby regulate temperature, breathing, and heart rate.
-Your health care provider will work with you when your baby is ready to be held skin-to-skin.
+Premature babies also benefit from being held skin-to-skin.
+It promotes growth and helps baby regulate temperature, breathing and heart rate.
+Your healthcare provider will work with you when your baby is ready to be held skin-to-skin.